sp3006/sfguide-build-data-agents-using-snowflake-cortex-ai/README.md

 ORDER BY DATE_SALES;
 ```

-In the next section, you are going to explore the Semantic File.
-We have prepared two files that you can copy from the GIT repository:
+In the next section, we're going to explore the Semantic model file.
+We have provided two files that you can copy from the GIT repository:

 ```SQL
 create or replace stage semantic_files ENCRYPTION = (TYPE = 'SNOWFLAKE_SSE') DIRECTORY = ( ENABLE = true );